shreypatel238/Restaurant/docs/user/userdoc.md

   <em>Login and register screen</em>
 </p>

 2. Once logged in, you will be presented with the Home Page.
-From here you can browser the list of restaurant:
+From here you can browser the list of restaurants:
 <p align="center">
   <img src="Home.png" alt="HomePage" width="60%" height="60%">
 </p>

-3. View Descriptions of restaurants by clicking on the "View Details" button on a restaurants:
+3. View descriptions of restaurants by clicking on the "View Details" button on a restaurants:
 <p align="center">
   <img src="Description.png" alt="Desription" width="50%" height="50%">
 </p>

-4. Easily navigate a list of restaurants with a search bar, and a filter drop down tab:
+4. Easily navigate a list of restaurants with a search bar, and a filter button which produces a dropdown list:
 <p align="center">
   <img src="FilterSearch.png" alt="FilterSearch" width="30%" height="30%">
 </p>

-5. If logged in, you can add restaurants to your favorite list:
+5. If logged in, you can add restaurants to your favorites list:
 <p align="center">
   <img src="Favorite.png" alt="Favorite" width="50%" height="50%">
 </p>

-6. If logged in as admin, you can add a restarant to the catalog, as well as update and delete restaurant from the catalog:
+6. If logged in as admin, you can add a restarant to the catalog, as well as update and delete restaurants from the catalog:
 <p align="center">
   <img src="Add.png" alt="Add" width="50%" height="50%">
 </p>